René Branchaud Partner, Lawyer

 • Chambers Canada in the field of Energy and Natural Resources: Mining, since 2019

-• The Best Lawyers in Canada in the fields of Mining, Natural Resources and Securities Law, since 2011
+• The Best Lawyers in Canada in the field of Securities Law, since 2018

 • The Best Lawyers, Lawyer of the Year, Mining Law, 2018